-Developers vying for Empire Hotel project detail their design concepts - Salisbury Post
+Developers vying for Empire Hotel project detail design concepts - Salisbury Post

 Among Barnhardt’s recent developments are the renovation of the building at 112-114 E. Innes St. to house the new Barnhardt Jewelers store and two new apartments overlooking downtown.
 That building included historic considerations since it was built in the 19th century.
 Greene is currently working alongside other local developers to construct a handful of apartments in the renovation of the historic Bell Block Building at 133 S. Main St., which was built in 1898.

-But both teams vying for the Empire Hotel redevelopment said it could be emotionally rewarding.
+Both teams vying for the Empire Hotel redevelopment said it could be emotionally rewarding.
 Krueger said building a five-star hotel changes the area forever and invites more investment and development opportunities.

 “It’s more about the satisfaction of seeing a crown jewel like this be restored and help drive the growth in downtown Salisbury,” Barnhardt said.
 “To bring this to fruition would be amazing.”